dinochecker

 Discovery

-The remains of Mansourasaurus were discovered in the upper member of the Quseir Formation, north of the road between Mut and Balat at Dakhla Oasis, Egyptian Western Desert, during a Dr Hesham Sallam-led expedition from Egypt's Mansoura University.
+The remains of Mansourasaurus were discovered in the upper member of the Quseir Formation at Dakhla Oasis, north of the road between Mut and Bala, in the Western Desert of Egypt, during a Dr Hesham Sallam-led expedition from Egypt's Mansoura University.

-The holotype (MUVP 200) includes parts of the skull, the lower jaw, neck and back vertebrae with associated ribs, most of a shoulder girdle and part of a forelimb, a partial foot, pieces of dermal plates, and several unidentified fragments.
+The holotype (MUVP 200) includes parts of the skull, the lower jaw, three neck and two back vertebrae with associated ribs, most of a shoulder girdle and part of a forelimb, a partial foot, pieces of armour plates, and several unidentified fragments.

 Estimations